Closed Universities

 How to Get Your Loan Discharged?

-Under the settlement provisions, the University of Phoenix agreed to pay 191 million dollars for student loan forgiveness.
+Under the settlement provisions, the University of Phoenix agreed to pay 191 million dollars for University of Phoenix student loan forgiveness.
 This settlement mainly focuses on loans that students owe to the UOP directly.
 For federal student loans, there is a chance for students through BDAR, which we will discuss next.

 How About Personal Loans?